Olivia Chen, NP

 Online Learning - Visit Website

-The University of Alabama in Huntsville's RN to BSN online program offers registered nurses a flexible pathway to advance their nursing education.
-Designed for working professionals, this program enables licensed RNs with an associate degree or diploma to earn a Bachelor of Science in Nursing.
-Students can complete coursework online while maintaining their current nursing position, with a minimum 2.0 GPA requirement.
-The curriculum focuses on expanding clinical knowledge, leadership skills, and professional development, preparing nurses for enhanced career opportunities in healthcare.
+The University of Alabama in Huntsville's RN to BSN online program provides a flexible and accessible pathway for registered nurses to advance their education.
+Designed for working professionals, it allows licensed RNs with an associate degree or diploma to earn a Bachelor of Science in Nursing entirely online.
+With a minimum 2.0 GPA requirement and no specified entrance exam like ACT or SAT, the program focuses on enhancing clinical knowledge, leadership abilities, and professional growth.
+Students must maintain an unencumbered nursing license and achieve at least a 'C' in nursing courses, with the final 12 of 18 credits completed at UAH, preparing them for expanded career opportunities in healthcare.

 Troy, AL - Public 4-Year - troy.edu